mah0001/metadata-editor-docs-v2/templates_administrative.md

 A popup menu will open, with the option to share the template itself (tab SHARE), and to enter the list of collaborators authorized to enter content when the template is used in a project (in tab ACL).
 Add the collaborators, making sure to give them **Edit** permission.

 (![image](https://github.com/mah0001/metadata-editor-docs-v2/blob/main/img/ME_UG_v1-0-0_template_administrative_share_popup.png)

+In any project where the template is activated, the administrative template will be displayed in the navigation bar.
+Authorized users listed in ACL will be able to enter and edit content.